5Mixer/mphx/example/luxe/basic/README.md

 # Luxe Example: Basic

-Demonstrates basic client/server interaction with a very simple toy example.
+This example demonstrates basic client/server interaction with a very simple toy example.

 ## How to run